 Well, let’s have a few examples.
 Since it is very hard to add 100 numbers at once, we start with smaller numbers and see if we can see a pattern.

-First, we observe that when the largest number is even, we can pair the numbers with the same color, that is, the last term and the first, the second term and the second to the last term, the third term and the third to the last term and so on, without a term left unpaired.
-In adding numbers from 1 through 6, for instance, it is clear that we have 6/2or 3 pairs.
+First, we observe that when the largest number is even, we can pair the numbers with the same color; that is, the last term and the first, the second and the second to the last terms, the third and the third to the last terms and so on, without a term left unpaired.
+In adding numbers from 1 through 6, for instance, it is clear that we have 6/2 or 3 pairs.

 Second, we observe that if we add the terms mentioned above, the sum of each pair is always equal to the same number.
 For example, in adding a number from 1 through 6, we have (1 + 6), (2 + 5) and (3 + 4), which all equals to 6 + 1, and we know that 6 is the largest number.